Sanglorian/orcus/Orcus Advanced Options - current.md

 **Eager Charge:** Your speed increases by +2 when you charge.

-**Focus Proficiency:** You have proficiency with orbs, staffs and wands.
+**Focus Proficiency:** You have proficiency with the following focuses: orbs, staffs and wands.

 **Go for the Jugular:** +1 ancestry bonus on attacks against staggered enemies.